carbon-design-system/carbon-website-archive/src/content/experimental/about/usage.md

 **Note: You must be using sass and not the compiled css file in order to take advantage of the code using feature flags.**

 ## Disclaimer

-Experimental components, designs, patterns, and other resources are work that is still under development, but they are in a state where it can be productive for designers and developers to work with them.
+Experimental components, designs, patterns, and other resources are work that is still under development.

-They are not intended for production use, and are subject to change.
-They may have some non-functional pieces, or be lacking in documentation.
-There is no guarantee of support.
+They are not intended for production use, and are subject to change but are in a state where it can be productive for designers and developers to start to work with them.
+They may have some non-functional pieces, or be lacking in documentation. *There is no guarantee of support*.